 Autumn is not about grey skies.
 It is a celebration of color.
 Free Cross Stitch celebrates the changing of the leaves with their free pattern.
-While this pattern has specific colors you can change them up to meet your decor.
-Take the final project and turn it into a autumn scented sachet.Continue to 5 of 10 below.
+While this pattern has specific colors, you can change them up to meet your decor.
+Take the final project and turn it into an autumn scented sachet.Continue to 5 of 10 below.

 05 of 10

 Fall is football season.
 It is so much fun tailgating and going to a college football game.
 It doesn't matter if you watch the game or are into football, you want a party.
 The later in the season, the more football there is; leading up to the big day full of feasting, napping and watching your favorite team.
 Bella Stitches created a cross stitch pattern that celebrates a bygone era with their take on this famous Saturday Evening Post Thanksgiving vs. Football.
 It is a must project for any football fan.

 It seems that primitive patterns were made for fall.
 Everything from the color scheme to the images lends itself to autumn's beauty.
 The Feathers in the Nest share their interpretation of fall with their Fall Mum pattern.
 Mums are the flower that represents autumn.
 Their colors match the changing leaves and blanket the cold ground with beauty.
 This pattern is simple enough for beginners and would be a great project at your next make and take craft night.